kiwijuice56/protein-visualizer/README.md

 # protein-visualizer
-A protein visualization program that uses deep learning to 3D structure to amino acid function.
+A protein visualization program that uses deep learning to map 3D structure to amino acid function.

 ![Protein rendered using this program](images/picture_demonstration.png)